 Of the many car rental companies in Heraklion, we had chosen Caravel.

-We did not make a reservation online and went straight to their office in the city (25th August street, 39) about two days before traveling to Matala.
+I did not make a reservation online and went straight to their office in the city about two days before traveling to Matala.
 But if possible, book a deal online.
+I got excellent service from the get-go, and honestly, I had zero complaints.

-Alternatively, book this tour or this day tour.
+Alternatively, book this Matala tour.

 Admire the Street Paintings